Red Band Society: Development

 A remake of Polseres vermelles, known in English as The Red Band Society, was originally developed for ABC in 2011 by Friends co-creator Marta Kauffman, but the network chose to not move forward after first production stages.
 In November 2013, Fox announced a new project to bring an adaptation of the Catalan television show in the United States held by Warm Springs and Boardwalk Empire writer Margaret Nagle.
 On January 17, 2014, the project received a pilot order, plus additional backup scripts.
 On May 6, 2014, Fox picked up the pilot with a series order for the 2014–15 season.

-On January 13, 2015 the series was cancelled by Fox.

 Episodes

 Reception

 On Rotten Tomatoes, the show holds a rating of 58%, based on 48 reviews, but a rating of 40% based on its 25 Top Critics.
 The site's consensus reads, "Its premise may be questionable and its light-hearted tone is occasionally overbearing, but Red Band Society succeeds on the strength of its young characters."
 On Metacritic, the show has a score of 58 out of 100, based on 36 critics, indicating "mixed or average reviews".